lorselq/enochian_language_modeling/README.md

 attribution instead of letting shared tokens skew toward `IAL`, and the team can course-correct existing glosses without manual table edits.

+### Pre-analysis safeguards

+> "We keep the translation → analytics → translation flow tight so each pass inherits better priors."

+To honor that cadence, run `poetry run enlm preanalyze --db <path>` before the main analytics loop.
+The command writes an `initial` row to the new `preanalysis_runs` table the first time it executes, capturing a trusted seed list (the default JSON includes `NAZ`) and the accompanying light diagnostics it derives straight from the n-gram index.
+Subsequent calls with `--stage subsequent --run-id <translation-run-id>` append additional rows that tie the safeguards to a specific translation session while reusing or refreshing the same trusted inventory.
+Each sweep performs quick pre-analytics—occurrence counts and gloss snippets for the trusted n-grams—so those hints populate the `preanalysis_seeds` records.
+When the translation crew starts an LLM pass and the heavier analytics tables are still empty, it now pulls the stored seed payloads into the prompt, then marks them as consumed once that run processes the n-grams, closing the loop back into the full translation → analytics → translation workflow.

 ## Future Work and Phased Development

 ### Near-Term Development Goals